Last checked: 5 June 2026

 - Viewing rule

-- Use licensed broadcasters and verified kickoff times in your country.
+- Use licensed broadcasters and verified kickoff times in France, the UK, Europe, or your local market.

 France fixture planning snapshot